Summary

 }

-For this input datatype, you would provide the name of the repository associated with the event forwarding rule, the query for filtering and mapping events.
+For the input, you would provide the name of the repository associated with the event forwarding rule, the query for filtering and mapping events.
 These are listed and explained in the table below:

 ParameterTypeRequiredDefaultStabilityDescription